dfinke/dfinke.github.io/_drafts/2016-09-04-Data-Crunching--Using-the-content-of-a-text-file-as-a-PowerShell-DSL.md

 ---
 layout: post
-title:  "Data Crunching - Turning a data file into a PowerShell DSL"
+title:  "Data Crunching - Using the content of a text file as a PowerShell DSL"
 date:   2016-09-04 11:50
 comments: true
-description: "Data Crunching - PowerShell, The Switch Statement, Functions and Classes."
+description: "Data Crunching - Using the content of a text file as a PowerShell DSL."
 categories:
     - PowerShell
 tags: